tylergneill/skrutable/manual.md

 3. Get the necessary Python libraries.

-* If just using the library, then only numpy may be necessary to install. (pip recommended.)
+* If just using the library, then only numpy may be necessary to install. (pip recommended)

-* If wishing to use the desktop GUI, then also install wxpython (includes numpy, setuptools) and py2app
+* If wishing to use the desktop GUI, then also install wxpython (includes numpy, setuptools) and py2app.

 * (Should already be natively pre-installed: collections, copy, json, operator, os, re)